dollegit/hybrid-fraud-platform/README.md

     *   **Username**: `minio`
     *   **Password**: `minio123`

+## Project Maintenance

+This project includes tools to help maintain code quality and a consistent file structure, which is especially important when collaborating.

+### Automatic File Cleanup with Git Hooks

+To prevent misplaced files from being committed, this project uses a `pre-commit` hook that automatically runs a cleanup script (`cleanup_project.sh`).
+This ensures that key files for the streaming and batch pipelines are always in their correct directories.

+**One-Time Setup for Each Developer:**

+1.  **Install the pre-commit framework**:
+    ```bash
+    pip install pre-commit
+    ```

+2.  **Install the Git hook**:
+    From the root of the project, run:
+    ```bash
+    pre-commit install
+    ```

+Now, every time you run `git commit`, the cleanup script will run first.
+If it moves or deletes any files, the commit will be aborted.
+Simply `git add` the changes made by the script and commit again.

+### Manual Cleanup

+If you prefer to run the cleanup script manually, you can do so at any time.

+1. Make the script executable: `chmod +x cleanup_project.sh`
+2. Run the script: `./cleanup_project.sh`

 ## Running the Pipelines

 This project contains two primary data pipelines: a batch ELT pipeline and a real-time streaming pipeline.